ffont/octopush/README.md

 ### OctopushOS

-OcotpushOS is a standard JUCE app and can be edited and built using standard JUCE workflows.
-For development, you'll also want to build Projucer so you can edit `OctopushOS.jucer` file.
+OcotpushOS is implemented as a JUCE audio plug-in and can be edited and built using standard JUCE workflows.
+For development, you'll want to build Projucer so you can edit `OctopushOS.jucer` file.
 Even though you can use pre-built Projucer downloaded from JUCE website, here we provide a script to build a GPL-enabled version of Projucer.

 #### Repository checkout